 - Persistent vomiting

-- Bleeding under the skin, which may look like bruising
+- Bleeding under the skin, which might look like bruising

 - Problems with your lungs, liver and heart